Daniell, John Arthur Helton

 The E H Young Memorial Prize

 The E H Young Memorial Prize for an essay on Greek thought was first awarded in 1951.
 It was established by Ralph Bushill Henderson in memorial E H Young, wife of Daniell, who wrote a number of novels with Clifton as the setting.
-The prize originally carried a prize of £10.
+The award originally carried a prize of £10.

-It was founded in memory of E H Young, the author of many novels with Clifton as the background, by Ralph Bushill Henderson.
+First awarded in 1951, it was founded in memory of E H Young, the author of many novels with Clifton as the background, by Ralph Bushill Henderson.
 He became a schoolmaster, Headmaster of Alleyn’s School, Dulwich and adviser to the Archbishop of Canterbury on Moral Issues.
 He was also briefly Headmaster of BGS in the winter of 1942 – 1943 to cover the gap between R W Moore and John Garrett.